katcipis/qconsp15/notes/intro-spark.md

 * If RDD partition is lost it will recover by recomputing (all nodes knows the entire graph)
 * If upstream processing is too heavy you can do checkpoints (tradeoff)
+* Relies heavily on caching to be achieve high performance
+* Has broadcast mechanism that can be useful to share small common datasets (avoid locality problem).
 * [Accumulators](TODO) can be used for telemetry on performance tests, or error collection.
 * [Broadcast](TODO) variables are useful for small datasets.
 * Has logical views of [RDDs to make it SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html).